mbeddr/mps-platform-docs/src/doc/docs/aspects/feedback.md

 !!! question "Can I use parameters such as the node or concept in the custom message?
 Can I add new parameters?"

-    Use the code completion in the show message part of the editor, e.g., `%concept`.
+    Use the code completion in the show message part of the editor, for example, `%concept`.
 New parameters can't be added because they are hard coded.

 !!! question "Where can I find these messages in the MPS source code?"